 Some capital structures allow a shareholder to exercise a degree of control over the corporation disproportionate to the shareholders' equity ownership in the company.
-Pyramid structures, cross shareholdings and shares with nc mited or multiple voting rights can be used to diminish the capability of on-controlling shareholders to influence corporate policy. cc sh ec th gi sh al th su al fo addition to ownership relations, other devices can affect control over the proporation.
-Shareholder agreements are a common means for groups of hareholders, who individually may hold relatively small shares of total puity, to act in concert so as to constitute an effective majority, or at least e largest single block of shareholders.
-Shareholder agreements usually ve those participating in the agreement preferential rights to purchase mares if other parties to the agreement wish to sell.
-These agreements can so contain provisions that require those accepting the agreement not to sell eir shares for a specified time.
-Shareholder agreements can cover issues the as how the board or the Chairman will be selected.
-The agreements can so oblige those in the agreement to vote as a block.
-Some countries have bund it necessary to closely monitor such agreements and to limit their aration.
-Voting caps limit the number of votes that a shareholder may cast, Deleted: regardless of the number of shares the shareholder may actually possess.
-Voting caps therefore redistribute control and may Deleted: affect the incentives for shareholder participation in shareholder meetings. sh iven the capacity of these mechanisms to redistribute the influence of Deleted: hareholders on company policy, shareholders can reasonably expect that all hich capital structures and arrangements be disclosed.
-Iarkets for corporate control should be allowed to function in an Deleted: E 1.
-The rules and procedures governing the acquisition of corporate Deleted: ¶ control in the capital markets, and extraordinary transactions such as mergers, and sales of substantial portions of corporate assets, should be clearly articulated and disclosed so that investors understand their rights and recourse.
-Transactions should occur at Deleted: understand their rights and recourse.
-Transactions should occur at Deleted: transparent prices and under fair conditions that protect the rights of all shareholders according to their class.
-2. transparent prices and under fair conditions that protect the rights possibility that widespread use of anti-take-over devices may be a serious impediment to the functioning of the market for corporate control.
+Pyramid structures, cross shareholdings and shares with limited or multiple voting rights can be used to diminish the capability of non-controlling shareholders to influence corporate policy.

+In addition to ownership relations, other devices can affect control over the corporation.
+Shareholder agreements are a common means for groups of shareholders, who individually may hold relatively small shares of total equity, to act in concert so as to constitute an effective majority, or at least the largest single block of shareholders.
+Shareholder agreements usually give those participating in the agreements preferential rights to purchase shares if other parties to the agreement wish to sell.
+These agreements can also contain provisions that require those accepting the agreement not to sell their shares for a specified time.
+Shareholder agreements can cover issues such as how the board or the Chairman will be selected.
+The agreements can also oblige those in the agreement to vote as a block.
+Some countries have found it necessary to closely monitor such agreements and to limit their duration.

+Voting caps limit the number of votes that a shareholder may cast, regardless of the number of shares the shareholder may actually possess.
+Voting caps therefore redistribute control and may affect the incentives for shareholder participation in shareholder meetings.

+Given the capacity of these mechanisms to redistribute the influence of shareholders on company policy, shareholders can reasonably expect that all such capital structures and arrangements be disclosed.

+E. Markets for corporate control should be allowed to function in an efficient and transparent manner.

+1. The rules and procedures governing the acquisition of corporate control in the capital markets, and extraordinary transactions such as mergers, and sales of substantial portions of corporate assets, should be clearly articulated and disclosed so that investors understand their rights and recourse.
+Transactions should occur at transparent prices and under fair conditions that protect the rights of all shareholders according to their class.

+2. Anti-take-over devices should not be used to shield management and the board from accountability.

+In some countries, companies employ anti-take-over devices.
+However, both investors and stock exchanges have expressed concern over the possibility that widespread use of anti-take-over devices may be a serious impediment to the functioning of the market for corporate control.
 In some instances, take-over defences can simply be devices to shield the management or the board from shareholder monitoring.
 In implementing any anti-takeover devices and in dealing with take-over proposals, the fiduciary duty of the board to shareholders and the company must remain paramount.